Home » Latest movement in the private housing construction price index

 A range of small, medium and national housebuilders are surveyed each quarter to identify the change in prices paid for constructing a standard house type.
 Contributors are also asked to provide their expectations for price changes in the following quarter and the mean of these projections is published as a forecast for the current period.

-Annual housebuilding cost inflation, as measured by the BCIS Private Housing Construction Price Index (PHCPI), stood at 1.7% in 4Q2024, down from a peak of 15.3% in 2Q2022.
+Annual housebuilding cost inflation, as measured by the BCIS Private Housing Construction Price Index (PHCPI), stood at 2.0% in 2Q2025, down from a peak of 15.3% in 2Q2022.

-On a quarterly basis, this represented a 0.3% increase compared with 3Q2024.
+On a quarterly basis, this represented a 0.7% increase compared with 1Q2025.

 At the same time, ONS construction output figures demonstrate reduced pressure on the private housing sector.
-In 4Q2024, private new housing output saw a quarterly increase of 1.3% and the sector was up by 3.8% on the same quarter a year earlier.
+In 2Q2025, private new housing output saw a quarterly increase of 1.4%, and the sector was up by 5.7% on the same quarter a year earlier.

 Source: ONS, BCIS

-Of the respondents reporting a change in costs in 1Q2025, 40% reported an increase in materials’ costs and another 40% cited subcontractor cost increases as the main drivers.
+Of the respondents reporting a change in costs in 2Q2025, 38% reported an increase in materials’ costs and a further 33% cited subcontractor cost increases as the main drivers.

-Labour cost increases were noted by 10% of respondents.
-5% reported lower labour costs and the remaining 5% cited a decrease in material costs as the reason for construction cost change for the quarter.
+Labour cost increases were noted by 24% of respondents, while 5% reported lower subcontractor costs as the reason for construction cost change for the quarter.

-Looking to 2Q2025, the housebuilders surveyed said they expected to see an average increase in costs of 1.0% on the quarter, which would produce annual growth of 2.3%.
+Looking to 3Q2025, the housebuilders surveyed said they expected to see an average increase in costs of 0.3% on the quarter, which would produce annual growth of 2%.

 We would like to thank the PHCPI survey respondents for their contribution.